Josh Navidi: International

 In January 2013 Navidi was selected in the 35 man Wales squad for the 2013 Six Nations championship.

 In May 2013 Navidi was selected in the Wales national rugby union team 32 man training squad for the summer 2013 tour to Japan.
 He made his international debut against Japan at openside flanker on 15 June 2013.

 Navidi was a squad member at the 2019 Rugby World Cup, and played in four matches before a hamstring injury ended his participation in the tournament.

 He was called up to the British and Irish Lions squad for the 2021 tour to South Africa following the injury to Justin Tipuric.

+Post-rugby career

+Navidi is learning Welsh.
+He owns and is the director of Cute Club, a car dealership in Llantwit Major.
+He is also a DJ.